cwi-dis/zandbak-client/README.md

 ![](client_lib_logo.png)

 The Zandbak Client Library is a Unity package designed to facilitate the creation of networked, shared social VR experiences.
 It provides a high-level API for interacting with the [Orchestrator backend](https://github.com/cwi-dis/zandbak-orchestrator), managing sessions, user synchronization, shared objects, and real-time communication.
+This repository contains the library itself under `nl.cwi.dis.induxr/` and a minimal sample application under `OrchestratorSample/`.

 ## Features